 End of life – sold products

-This category covers the emissions when customers stop using our products.
+This category covers the emissions that arise when customers stop using our products.
 We estimate the share of the total produced weight that is re-worn, reused, recycled, incinerated, or disposed of in landfills.
-These estimations are based on our garment collecting partner’s data and industry end of life estimation models.
+These estimates are based on our garment collecting partner’s data and industry end-of-life estimation models.
+Each of these end-of-life scenarios are then combined with an emission factor for the relevant waste management practice.

 Other expenditures, and other emissions

 In addition to the categories described above, there are emissions related to a number of other activities.
-For example, items that are used in our operations like garment and transport hangers, visual merchandising used in our stores, IT equipment, product and transport packaging, business travel, investments, our franchise partnerships and employee commuting.
+For example, items that are used in our operations like hangers, visual merchandising used in our stores, IT equipment, business travel, investments, our franchise partnerships and employee commuting.

 Excluded categories